Gold Britannias or Gold Bars - A Comparison

 A one-ounce gold Britannia is a perfect size and is a good trade-off between compact storage and liquidity.
 As gold is very dense you can store a large amount of value in a small space and your immediate question might be "why not buy a 1kg gold bar instead of 32 one-ounce gold Britannias?"
-It should follow that a larger bar at a lower premium would be the better investment, it does also depend on how easy it is to sell when you are ready.
-Say you have bought a one kilo gold bar for £45,651.07 we would currently buy it back at £40,441 and if you were to buy a one ounce secondary market gold Britannia you would pay from £1,444.01 and could expect to get £1,397.65
+It should follow that a larger bar at a lower premium would be the better investment.
+However, it does also depend on how easy it is to sell when you are ready.
+Say you have bought a one kilo gold bar for £49,258.80 we would currently buy it back at £43,705, and if you were to buy a one ounce secondary market gold Britannia you would pay from £1,547.43 and could expect to get £1,510.46.

-From the prices quoted above you can see our buy back rates are better for gold coins than gold bars and this is because we have more of a market for gold coins as they are more popular and, in our opinion, a much better investment choice.
-Not only are you getting better rates on gold coins you also don’t have to cash in £40,441 in one go.
-You can exchange fractional amounts in the order of one ounce which is £1,397.65.
-The flexibility offered when buying gold coins is far better than a 1kg bar and your day to day servicing of debt and purchases is easier trading coins.
+From the prices quoted above, you can see our buy back rates are better for gold coins than gold bars.
+This is because we have more of a market for gold coins as they are more popular and, in our opinion, a much better investment choice.
+Not only are you getting better rates on gold coins you also don’t have to cash in £43,705 in one go.
+You can exchange fractional amounts in the order of one ounce which is £1,510.46.
+Therefore, the flexibility offered when buying gold coins is far better than a 1kg bar, and your day to day servicing of debt and purchases is easier trading coins.
 The next sensible question would be "why not buy a smaller gold bar?".
-Well a 1kg gold bar currently has a premium of 1.5% which is certainly competition against the Britannia which starts from 3.1%.
-However as soon as you look at smaller bars the premiums shoot up!
+Well a 1kg gold bar currently has a premium of 1.5%, which is certainly competition against the Britannia which starts from 2.7%.
+However, as soon as you look at smaller bars the premiums shoot up!
 Take a look at this price comparison table for different bars:

-We are currently comparing bullion Britannia coins against bars and if you wish to collect these coins in higher grades and specific years you can expect to pay slightly higher premiums.
-You may also want to be cautious of stupidly high asking prices for slabbed Britannias.
-We have seen a 2018 Britannia for sale at £1450 in November 2018 where we offer the same coin for £1,523.44.
-If you’re thinking a slabbed coin offers better protection, we will let you know we store high value graded collectable coins (e.g. sovereigns) in capsules maintaining condition and offering protection and we sell these for 50p!
-You can view our capsule for a Britannia here.
-In our opinion the slabbed coins do offer protection but don't get ripped off by coin marketing companies as slabbed coins are probably worth £10 more and not £500!
+We are currently comparing bullion Britannia coins against bars, but if you wish to collect these coins in higher grades and specific years you can expect to pay slightly higher premiums.
+You may also want to be cautious of ridiculously high asking prices for slabbed Britannias.
+We have seen a 2018 Britannia for sale at £1450 in November 2018 where we offer the same coin for £1,645.39.
+If you’re thinking a slabbed coin offers better protection, we store high value graded collectable coins (e.g. sovereigns) in capsules.
+This maintains their condition and offers protection, and we sell these for 50p!
+You can view our capsules for Britannias here.
+In our opinion, the slabbed coins do offer protection, just be careful not to get ripped off by coin marketing companies as slabbed coins are probably worth around £10 more and not £500!

-For those customers who want to buy gold bars they are available in many sizes and if you have the budget how about a 12.5kg London good delivery bar!
+For those customers who want to buy gold bars, they are available in many sizes.
+If you have the budget, how about a 12.5kg London good delivery bar?
 We also stock 1 ounce, 2 gram and 1 gram for a smaller budget.

 We will always recommend gold Britannia bullion coins over gold bars due to their price (premium), flexibility, tax status and visual appeal.
 Unless you can find gold bars at very low premiums and avoid capital gains tax, we do not see how gold bars make a better investment than gold Britannias.
-If your interested in buying gold Britannias or bars you can do so direct from this page below:
+If you're interested in buying gold Britannias or bars, you can do so direct from the links below: